Polish Physical Society: History

 The Polish Physical Society was established during an organizational meeting on 11 April 1920 in Warsaw.
 Władysław Natanson was appointed the first president of the society.
 In 1932, the society's reports were reorganized into science journal Acta Physica Polonica.
 In 1949, the first issue of Postępy Fizyki magazine was published.
 Since 1951, the Polish Physical Society has been organizing physics olympiads across Poland.
 In 1970, the first issue of Reports on Mathematical Physics was published in Toruń.

 In 2005, the first direct elections of the society's governing body were held using electronic voting.
 In 2006, PTF has become a public benefit organization.
 The society has 1977 ordinary members as well as 18 supporting members.
-It consists of 19 regional centres located in Bydgoszcz, Białystok, Częstochowa, Gdańsk, Gliwice, Katowice, Kielce, Kraków, Lublin, Łódź, Opole, Poznań, Rzeszów, Słupsk, Szczecin, Toruń, Wrocław, Warszawa and Zielona Góra.
+It consists of 19 regional centres located in Bydgoszcz, Białystok, Częstochowa, Gdańsk, Gliwice, Katowice, Kielce, Kraków, Lublin, Łódź, Opole, Poznań, Rzeszów, Słupsk, Szczecin, Toruń, Wrocław, Warsaw and Zielona Góra.

 In 2008, the society established a department which deals with supporting women physicists, debunking stereotypes and encouraging girls to take up STEM subjects with particular emphasis on physics.